stepanhruda/dyld-image-loading-performance/README.md

 1. __Link your app executable against any static libraries needed.__ You might or might not get linker errors if you don't, so make sure you test the hell out of your app.

-1. __Resource bundles don't exist, include all resources into your main bundle.__ Also edit your code in case it expects a resource bundles to exist.
+1. __Resource bundles don't exist, include all resources into your main bundle.__ Also edit your code in case it expects resource bundles to exist.

 ---